Shicheng-Guo/RnaseqBacterial/readme.md

 * deconvolute mix host transcript patterns to sigle-cell contribution.

 #### Update:

+* Jennifer share [some novel information](), we have 54 samples and then 40 cDNA and 24 with good fastq.
 * Gene-level quantifications: read counts and TPM values will be generated [withRNA-SeQC v1.1.9](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3356847/) and [HTSeq - FPKM](https://docs.gdc.cancer.gov/Encyclopedia/pages/HTSeq-FPKM/)
 * 12/12/2019: download GENCODE 26 (https://www.gencodegenes.org/human/release_26.html) for the alignment
 * 12/12/2019: I ask Tao to prepare filename and smapleid connection file and protocol for RNA-seq